ManticoreGamesInc/platform-documentation/src/api/uitext.md

 -- Give the shadow a black color local shadowBlackColor = Color.BLACK

--- This color will not be visibile because the alpha value is 0 local shadowInvisibleColor = Color.New(0, 1, 0, 0)
+-- This color will not be visible because the alpha value is 0 local shadowInvisibleColor = Color.New(0, 1, 0, 0)

 function Tick(deltaTime)